feathers-plus/docs/source/v1/batch-loader/guide.md

 }
 ```

-<p class="tip">Notice `usersBatchLoader` is being called within 3 quite different joins.
+<p class="tip">Notice `usersLoader` is being called within 3 quite different joins.
 These joins will share their batching and cache, noticeably improving overall performance.</p>

 This example has batching and caching disabled.
 These 22 service calls are made when it is run.
 They are the same calls which a plain JavaScript implementation would have made: